United States passport: Emergency Contact

+Until early production runs of the Next Generation Passport (NGP), booklets continued to include a page intended for the passport holder to handwrite personal and emergency contact information for use in emergency situations.
+However, as of 2024, this page has been removed from the most recently produced passport batches.
+Instead, An “Important Travel and Safety Data” page featuring a QR code linking to the U.S. Department of State’s official website has been added to replace it, encouraging all holders to enroll in the Smart Traveler Enrollment Program (STEP).

+Application

 An application is required for the issuance of a passport.
 If a fugitive being extradited to the United States refuses to sign a passport application, the consular officer can sign it "without recourse."

 An application for a United States passport made abroad is forwarded by a U.S. embassy or consulate to Passport Services for processing in the United States.
 The resulting passport is sent to the embassy or consulate for issuance to the applicant.
 An emergency passport is issuable by the embassy or consulate.
 As per Haig v.
 Agee, the presidential administration may deny or revoke passports for foreign policy or national security reasons at any time.

 Places where a U.S. passport may be applied for include some post offices and libraries.
 Some passports can be renewed online.
 As of October 2024, the processing time for a regular application is four to six weeks, not including shipping times.
 Previously, a processing time of six to eight weeks was the norm before the COVID-19 pandemic, which caused passport applications to take as long as 18 weeks to be processed in 2021.